 And we need each other.
 We need to share our stories, to normalise what is normal, and help each other understand chronic stress.
 We need to back each other when we push for a more balanced work culture or stand up against toxic stress in the workplace.
 We need to support each other when we opt to slow down our lives, perhaps taking a pay cut in the process.

-In a recent job interview I chose to be upfront about my past challenges with burnout, saying that I wanted to work for someone who I could be open and honest with about these things, and who would support me in seeking a healthy balance.
-It turned out they had gone through burnout themself, and saw it as a positive addition to my CV.
-I was offered the job.
+Soon after my time in hospital I had an interview with a prospective employer and chose to be upfront about my past challenges with burnout.
+I said that I wanted to work for someone whom I could be open and honest with about these things and who would support me in seeking a healthy balance.
+It turned out he had gone through burnout himself and saw it as a positive addition to my CV.
+I was offered the role.